 - 1. Differentiated opportunities for learning commensurate with ability or talent - 2.
-Alternative learning environments in which GATE students acquire skills and understanding at advanced ideological and creative levels. - 3.
-Development of sensitivity and responsibility to other
+Alternative learning environments in which GATE students acquire skills and understanding at advanced levels. - 3.
+Development of sensitivity and responsibility to others.

 SPECIAL EDUCATION

 Special education programs are provided to students meeting eligibility requirements in PK-6th grade.
 Some programs include Resource Specialist Program (RSP), Inclusion, Special Day Class (SDC), and Speech.